Efficient Verification of Optimized Code: Correct High-speed X25519: Elliptic Curve Cryptography on Small Devices

 Using elliptic curves eases some of these issues\cite{bernstein-dh}.
 Given a field $\mathbb{F}$, and coefficients $A,B\in\mathbb{F}$, a \emph{Montgomery curve over $\mathbb{F}$} is defined as all the points $x,y \in \mathbb{F}$ that satisfy the formula:

-To this set of points is then added a `point at infinity' denoted $\mathcal{O}$ to form an additive group.
+To this set of points is added a `point at infinity' denoted $\mathcal{O}$ to form an additive group.
 When $P, Q$ are \emph{distinct} points on the curve, $P+Q$ is defined as the third point on the curve that intersects the straight line passing through $P$ and $Q$, reflected around the $x$-axis.
 For $P+P$, the tangent of the curve at point $P$ is used to find this point.
 The point at infinity $\mathcal{O}$ acts as the neutral element.

 The separate cases of point \emph{adding} and \emph{doubling}, can be used to compute a \emph{scalar multiple} $n\cdot P$, or $P$ added to itself $n$ times, using a double-and-add scheme.
-Once again security is obtained via the \emph{elliptic curve discrete log problem}\cite{kleppmann}: if $\mathbb{F}$ is a finite field, it is assumed to be hard to compute $n$ given $P$ and $n\cdot P$.
+Again a \emph{Diffie-Hellman assumption}\cite{kleppmann} applies: if $\mathbb{F}$ is a finite field of prime order, it is assumed to be hard to compute $nm\cdot P$ from $n\cdot P$ and $m\cdot P$.

-In X25519, scalar multiplication is performed in a Montgomery curve over the finite field $\mathbb{F}_p$ where $p=2^{255}-19$, and coefficients $A=486662, B=1$.
+X25519 performs a scalar multiplication on Curve25519: a Montgomery curve over the finite field $\mathbb{F}_p$ where $p=2^{255}-19$, and coefficients $A=486662, B=1$.
 The choice of $p$ facilitates efficient modular reductions.
 Furthermore, Montgomery\cite{monty87} gives efficient formulas for both \emph{doubling} and \emph{differential addition} of points, which only requires the $x$-coordinates of points.
 These formulas derive their efficiency by representing an $x$-coordinate by the ratio $\ratio{X}{Z}$, with $x \equiv X \cdot Z^{-1}~\text{mod}~p$.
 The scalar multiple $n\cdot P$, finally, is computed using the \emph{Montgomery ladder}.
-This is can be mathematically described by the following formula: It can be shown that for every $n\ge 0$, $\textsc{ladder}~n~P = (n\cdot P,~(n+1)P)$, but instead of computing $n\cdot P$ using a naive double-and-add scheme, this definition performs the same arithmetic operations in both recursive cases --- the only difference between the recursive cases is a swap of the arguments.
+This can be mathematically described by the following formula: It can be shown that for every $n\ge 0$, $\textsc{ladder}~n~P = (n\cdot P,~(n+1)P)$, but instead of computing $n\cdot P$ using a naive double-and-add scheme, this definition performs the same arithmetic operations in both recursive cases --- the only difference between the recursive cases is a swap of the arguments.
 This enables a constant-time implementation\cite{bernsteinlange}.